sherzader/entente/README.md

 ## Minimum Viable Product

-Hangout is a web application inspired by Meetup built using Ruby on Rails and React.js.
-Hangout allows users to:
+Entente is a web application inspired by Meetup, built using Ruby on Rails, React.js/Flux.
+Entente allows users to:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->

-- [ ] Create an account
+- [x] Create an account
-- [ ] Log in / Log out
+- [x] Log in / Log out
+- [x] CRUD functionality for groups
-- [ ] Create, read, edit, and delete groups
+- [x] Join/leave groups
-- [ ] Join groups
+- [x] CRUD functionality for groups events
-- [ ] Organize events within Groups
+- [x] Organize events within Groups
+- [x] Search groups via React Day Picker interface
-- [ ] Tag groups with multiple tags and search groups by tag
+- [x] Search groups by group name
-- [ ] Receive notifications on upcoming events
+- [x] Search events by event name

 ## Design Docs
 * [View Wireframes][view]